laura-brettell/Hawaii_bees_2025/README.md

 # Hawaii_bees_2025
 This is a project looking at virome composition, deformed wing virus prevalence, diversity and recombination 15 years after varroa became established on two Hawaiian islands.

-This repository contains the scripts to analyse the data and generate the figures.
+This repository contains the scripts to analyse the data and generate the figures in the paper draft.
 The data comprises samples collected in 2024/2025 which have used long read sequencing (Oxford Nanopore) and samples collected between 2009 and 2016, which have used short read sequencing (Illumina).